Microsoft’s cloud powers another surprisingly strong quarter

 For the full fiscal year Microsoft’s revenue increased 14% to $125.8 billion.
 Net income was $39.2 billion (GAAP) and $36.8 billion non-GAAP, and increased 137% and 22%, respectively.

-Microsoft CEO Satya Nadella said this about the company’s full-year performance: “It was a record fiscal year for Microsoft, a result of our deep partnerships with leading companies in every industry.”
+Nadella said this about the company’s full-year performance: “It was a record fiscal year for Microsoft, a result of our deep partnerships with leading companies in every industry.”
 Nadella says Microsoft is seeing larger, multi-year commercial cloud agreements and “growing momentum across every layer of our technology stack.”

 Case in point is the long-term agreement with AT&T Microsoft announced earlier this week.
 In new deployments Microsoft will provide the cloud services while AT&T will provide the 5G communications network.